Walid Iqbal

-Walid Iqbal is a Pakistani politician, lawyer, law professor, and a member of Senate of Pakistan from Punjab, Pakistan and the Chairperson of the Senate Committee on Human Rights.
+Walid Iqbal is a Pakistani politician, lawyer, law professor, former member of the Senate of Pakistan from Punjab, Pakistan and a former chairperson of the Senate Committee on Human Rights.
 He frequently participates in international conferences, panel discussions, and television talk shows.

 Early life and education

 Family background

 Walid Iqbal is the grandson of Islamic philosopher and poet Muhammad Iqbal, and the son of Senior Justice Javid Iqbal and judge Nasira Iqbal.

-His maternal grandfather Dr Abdul Waheed was a diplomat who represented Pakistan at the League of Nations and was also the managing director of the Ferozsons publishing house while his maternal grandmother Saeeda Waheed was a Pakistan Movement activist and social worker.
+His maternal grandfather Dr Abdul Waheed was a diplomat who represented British India at the League of Nations and was also the managing director of the Ferozsons publishing house while his maternal grandmother Saeeda Waheed was a Pakistan Movement activist and social worker.

 Education

 After completing high school at Aitchison College in Lahore, Iqbal went to the United States and received a bachelor's degree in economics from the Wharton School of the University of Pennsylvania in 1988.

 He then studied at the University of Cambridge in 1989 and 1990, earning his Master of Philosophy degree in International Relations, his thesis being The World Bank’s Changing Relationship with Pakistan 1950–1990.

 He also received a Bachelor of Laws degree from the University of Punjab in 1994 and a Master of Laws degree from Harvard Law School in 1997.